litebito/netbox-ipam-scanner/README.md

 I made this script for my use case, but decided to share it, in case it is useful for others.

 ## Prerequisites
+- NetBox 4.2.5+ (script developed and tested from 4.2.5 and later) on a linux server
+- nmap installed
+- th

 # What does the NetBox IPAM scanner do